hielsber-tamu/tamids-ds-bootcamp-python-0822/README.md

 # Texas A&M Institute of Data Science - Data Science Bootcamp
-## Introduction to Python

-Matthew Hielsberg \
-August 9, 2022

-Materials for the TAMIDS Data Science Bootcamp - Introduction to Python

 The Texas A&M Institute of Data Science offered a five-day hands-on data science bootcamp August 8-12, 2022.
 This camp introduced the fundamentals of data science, and was divided into three sessions, Software, Data Science and Deep Learning.